ShadyNabil8/Data_structure_in_C/Stack(array-based)/README.md

 - Function to check the status of the stack
 - Functions to destroy the stack
 - Function to change the size of the stack dynamically
+- Function to empty the stack
+- Function to print the stack